Reviews Archive

 Misc

-Controls between the versions differ, in the Mega Drive and SNES versions jump has it's own specific button whereas the computer versions have you pushing up to jump, the game was designed with the up method in mind and so both ways are acceptable ways to control.
+Controls between the versions differ, in the Mega Drive and SNES versions jump has it's own specific button, whereas the computer versions have you pushing "up" to jump, the game was designed with the "up" method in mind, and this method works very well in this instance, so both ways are acceptable ways to control.

 Conclusion

-The console versions of Robocod don't stand up very well to the Amiga originals unfortunately, much of the colour and energy of the original has been drained out due to the loss of the moving backgrounds and copper effect transitions.
-I think that just too much of the game was specifically designed to fit around the Amiga hardware and use its features to their fullest for the game to be ported accurately to the other 16-bits.
-Out of these console versions its difficult to find a winner, on one hand the SNES version at least retains some colour, but lamentably its game play suffers to constant slowdown, and some of the stages (the upside down ones) have been compromised.
-For this reason I feel that I'm going to have to go with the more conservative Mega Drive version as the best console port.
+The console versions of Robocod don't stand up very well to the Amiga originals unfortunately.
+Much of the colour and energy of the original game has been drained out as a result of the loss of the moving backgrounds, and copper effect colour transitions.
+In this case I think that just too much of the game was specifically designed to fit around the Amiga hardware, and use its features to their fullest for it to be ported accurately to the other 16-bits.

-Out of the two Amiga versions the Amiga 1200 is by far and away the best version, the 1200 version has everything the the original had and much more, it's new backgrounds are all fantastic and on top of this it also has a whole bunch of extra levels added to explore.
+Out of the two Amiga versions the Amiga 1200 is by far and away the best version, the 1200 version has everything that the original game had, and much more, it's new backgrounds are all great additions, and on top of that it also has a whole bunch of new extra levels to explore.

 Overall winner is: Amiga 1200